brianrahadi/quartz/content/posts/on-getting-consistent-workout.md

 Here's how I define my systems that made it work
 1. Short travel time
 	1. I was always blessed with either a close gym to home or office gym.
-This is #1 gamechanger as the travel time is always < 10 mins.
+This is a gamechanger as the travel time is always < 10 mins.
 2. Fixed time
 	1. I know the exact time window that I will go on.
 It's not randomly decided when I 'feel' like it.
 3. Enjoyable